Skip to content

 General store

-It’s a very general brand name, and Walmart itself sells everything, from produce to apparel to home items to kitchen and baths, and while that’s home items, you get it.
+It’s a very general brand name, and Walmart itself sells everything, from produce to apparel to home items to kitchens and baths.
+While that’s home items, you get it.

 Types of shopify stores